CraigKelly/dmk/README.md

 shell scripts, and then tied together with a Makefile (or a SConstruct file if you're an `scons` fan).

+*Protip*: if you're looking for a command to handle building reports from `.tex` files (including handling metapost and biblatex), look into `rubber`.

 ## What is this NOT for?

 This is *not* mean to replace a real automated build tool for a software